wp-plugins/wpbook/README.txt

 The /wpbook/ directory is an automatically generated page the plugin generates (this is if you have name-based permalinks turned on, otherwise the URL will be different)

 == Version History ==

+= Version 0.5.1 =
+* Changes function and class names to avoid conflicts with other WP plugins

 = Version 0.5 =
 * Added support for PHP4 Facebook Client Library